Snap Accountant Salary in Greater Los Angeles Area | $97.5K-$120K+ | Levels.fyi

 The median Accountant compensation in Greater Los Angeles Area package at Snap totals $120K per year.
-View the base salary, stock, and bonus breakdowns for Snap's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Snap's total compensation packages.
 Last updated: 11/5/2025

 Company